erikerhardt/USCOTS-2019-Breakout-Materials/uscotsGithubStatisticsCourse.md

-Reproducible research in statistics courses using Git/Github
+Integrating Git/Github into the course workflow
 ========================================================
 author:
 date: